 GeneCards Summary for ACOX1 Gene

 ACOX1 (Acyl-CoA Oxidase 1, Palmitoyl) is a Protein Coding gene.
-Diseases associated with ACOX1 include peroxisomal acyl-coa oxidase deficiency and anoxia.
-Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Diseases associated with ACOX1 include Peroxisomal Acyl-Coa Oxidase Deficiency and Adrenoleukodystrophy.
+Among its related pathways are alpha-linolenic (omega3) and linoleic (omega6) acid metabolism and cAMP signaling pathway.
 GO annotations related to this gene include receptor binding and protein N-terminus binding.
 An important paralog of this gene is ACOX3.

 UniProtKB/Swiss-Prot for ACOX1 Gene

 Catalyzes the desaturation of acyl-CoAs to 2-trans-enoyl-CoAs.
 Isoform 1 shows highest activity against medium-chain fatty acyl-CoAs and activity decreases with increasing chain length.
 Isoform 2 is active against a much broader range of substrates and shows activity towards very long-chain acyl-CoAs.
 Isoform 2 is twice as active as isoform 1 against 16-hydroxy-palmitoyl-CoA and is 25% more active against 1,16-hexadecanodioyl-CoA.